TarquinQ/email-rule-enforcer/README.md

 The script is designed to be run against a mailbox perdioidcally, via cron or similar, and designed to follow a set of specificed rules.

 ##Usage Notes
-In order to reduce bandwidth, this software will only download the headers of each message, unless a "body" serach appears in the ruleset.
+In order to improve speed and reduce bandwidth, this software will only download the headers of each message, unless a "body" field search appears in the ruleset.
-This software oes not use IMAP4 server-side searching, instead using a complete client-side regex implementation.
-This is good, since it has maximum flexibility, but maybe bad if you have a large mailbox and slow connection.
+This software does not use IMAP4 server-side searching, instead using a complete client-side regex implementation.
+This is has maximum flexibility, but maybe bad if you have a large mailbox and/or slow connection.
 Each "run" is completely independent, and does not cache results locally.
-Written in pure python (ie core libraries only, no pip requirements), and designed to be usable via unix command line.

 ## System Requirements
 Requires Python 3.4 -- written in python3, and uses SSL extensions added in v3.4.
-This minumum version requirement is enforced at runtime.
+Version requirement is enforced at runtime.
-Written in pure python (cpython corelib), with no external or package dependencies.
+Written in pure python (ie core libraries only, no external or package requirements), and designed to be usable via unix command line.
-This is written and tested on a Linux system, however it should be fully portable to all other systems that can run Python.
+This is written and tested on a Linux system, however it should be fully portable to all other systems that can run Python (including Windows).

 ##Usage
 This should take in one or more xml-based config files: a server-connection config, a username & password config (authinfo), a rules config and a general config.